 He knows how difficult it can be to stay upbeat and positive, and likely he struggles himself.
 Over the years I've watched my wife pick herself up after setbacks, and start each day with a smile.
 She refuses to play the victim, even during those inevitable periods we all encounter when the whole world seems to be conspiring against us.
 My admiration and respect grow and grow.

 Some women try to gain respect by competing with men in a masculine style.
 This may be necessary in the arena of work, but not with your guy.
-I might respect my main man's talent for chugging 10 beers then mooning the nightclub bouncers, but funnily enough it wouldn't be half as impressive were my wife doing the same.
+I respect my main man's talent for chugging 10 beers then mooning the nightclub bouncers.
+But funnily enough it wouldn't be half as impressed by my wife doing the same.
 Double standards maybe, but most men would feel the same way.

 Soft, nurturing and sexy is what we need - don't be one of the boys.